mantidproject/mantid/docs/source/algorithms/FilterEvents-v1.rst

 In FilterByLogValue(), EventList.splitByTime() is used.

-In FilterEvents(), if FilterByPulse is selected true, EventList.SplitByTime is called; otherwise, EventList.SplitByFullTime() is called instead.
+In FilterEvents, if FilterByPulse is selected true, EventList.SplitByTime is called; otherwise, EventList.SplitByFullTime() is called instead.